sukanyabeuria/Fraud-Shield/backend/README.md

 3. SHAP Explainability
 4. Hybrid Risk Scoring

-The API returns an explainable fraud decision.
+The API returns an explainable fraud decision and persists the transaction/evaluation data in the database.

 ---

 # 📥 Transaction Request

-The endpoint accepts the following transaction information:
+The endpoint accepts transaction information including:

 | Field                  | Type    | Description                            |
 | ---------------------- | ------- | -------------------------------------- |